 -Prepare the filling and bake the pie: into a large bowl add the pumpkin puree along with the remainder of the ingredients up to and including the ground cloves; using a whisk, combine the ingredients until completely smooth and silky.

 -Add in the cream along with the eggs, and gently whisk those in just until everything is well-blended; take care not to whisk too aggressively, as you do not want to incorporate air into the filling—this will cause it “souffle” up as it cooks, and get cracks.

--Pour the filling into the cooled pie crust, and bake on the oven rack in the lower third of the oven for about 55-65 minutes (mine was closer to that 65) or until the sides of the filling are set but the center is still a bit wobbly/jiggly, which is good—it'll continue to cook as it cools.
+-Pour the filling into the cooled pie crust, and bake on the oven rack in the lower third of the oven for about 55-60 minutes (mine took about 60 minutes) or until the sides of the filling are set but the center is still a bit wobbly/jiggly, which is good—it'll continue to cook as it cools.

 -Allow the pie to cool at room temp completely (for about 5-6 hours) before chilling in the fridge.